tiyd-python-2016-10/prework/prework.md

 * [Prework Survey 1](http://goo.gl/3vfwBr)

 ### Taking care of yourself
 You are about to embark on an intense journey.
 Proper nutrition and sleep are important components for success.
 It is time to mentally prepare yourself for this experience.
-Read up on how nutrition and sleep affect learning.
+You may want to read up on how nutrition and sleep affect learning.

 ## Topic 2: Python